numieow/lua-mtg-miss-finder/README.md

 ...
 ```

-You can now execute the main.lua script toget your lists !
+You can now execute the main.lua script to get your lists !